 For best performance, it is recommended to use tire chains and two rear wheel weights.
-A rear-mounted weight box can also be added for additional traction.
-The maximum weight added to the tractor should not exceed 35 lbs. per wheel, plus 100 additional pounds in the rear weight box.
+The maximum weight added to the tractor should not exceed 35 lbs. per wheel.

 For operation on slopes greater than 15% (8.5°), Quick Tach Weights, tire chains, and wheel weights are recommended.
 Never operate on slopes greater than 17.6% (10°).